 Josh Hartnett stars in the action-comedy 'Fight or Flight,' a thrilling, albeit flawed, plane-set spectacle showcasing his comedic and action talents amidst a cast of assassins.

-• Unlikely Allies: Reyes forms alliances with a resourceful flight attendant, Isha (Charithra Chandran), and her somewhat hysterical colleague.
+Unlikely Alliances: He teams up with a resourceful flight attendant, Isha (Charithra Chandran), and her slightly more… dramatic colleague.
+Honestly, I didn't see those alliances coming!

-Fight or Flight is a high-octane, over-the-top action-comedy that doesn't take itself too seriously.
-It embraces its B-movie roots while delivering a thrilling and often hilarious experience.
-If you enjoy high-stakes action, unexpected twists, and a healthy dose of dark humor, this film is definitely worth checking out.
-Josh Hartnett's performance alone makes it a must-see for fans of action cinema.
-It's a reminder that sometimes, the best movies are the ones that simply know how to have fun.
+Fight or Flight is a crazy, over-the-top action-comedy that doesn't take itself too seriously, and that's what makes it so much fun.
+It embraces its B-movie roots while delivering a genuinely thrilling and often hilarious experience.
+If you’re a fan of high-stakes action, unexpected twists, and a good dose of dark humor, this is definitely worth a watch.
+Even if you're not a huge action movie fan, Hartnett's performance alone makes it a must-see.
+This movie reminds us that sometimes, the best films are simply fun.

 FAQ